AjjMC/ajjgui/README.md

 > **Q:** How do I install an updated version of the datapack?

 > **A:** I cannot guarantee that later versions of this datapack will not break any GUIs previously created.
-In order to update the datapack, simply replace the existing one with the newer version in the datapacks folder, and, after doing ``/reload``, run ``/function ajjgui:_install``. *Only uninstall the datapack if you are okay with removing any existing GUIs from your world!*
+In order to update the datapack, simply replace the existing one with the newer version in the datapacks folder, and, after doing ``/reload``, run ``/function ajjgui:_install``. *Do not uninstall the datapack unless you are okay with removing any existing GUIs from your world!*

 ## Copyright